nikpag/encryptIOn/README.md

 # encryptIOn

-Netcat is a simple and super cool program.
+`netcat` is a simple and super cool program.
 You just specify a listening port, then connect to it, then write some stuff over the network.
 It feels like magic ✨

 But what would you say if I told you that you can have an *encrypted* version of netcat that uses hardware-assisted encryption, and can run on virtual machines?